Wright-Brothers-Institute/labhack/schedule.md

 <h3 id="plotly">Plot.ly: Sensor Data Visualization</h3>

 We'll stream sensor data from a Rasberry Pi or Arduino Yun to Plotly, then download and analyze that data in an interesting way using another Plotly API (MATLAB, Python, R, Julia, etc).
-For examples of Plotly sensor and telemetry projects, see Plotly's workshop page: [https://plot.ly/workshop/](https://plot.ly/workshop/ "Plotly Workshop")
+For examples of Plotly sensor and telemetry projects, see <a href="https://plot.ly/workshop/">Plotly's workshop page</a>.

 <h3 id="github_flow">Github: The Github Flow</h3>